CAES-WebTeam/caes-faculty-2023/tribe/readme.md

 * When the block is first inserted, the user can click the "Choose" button to select a grid pattern design option.
 * The grid pattern code can be found here: [../patterns/caes-tribe-events-list.php](../patterns/caes-tribe-events-list.php)

+## /events/single-event-blocks.php

+This is a template file for single events that overrides the default from the plugin.
+Note that the majority of the formatting is not in this file, but rather in the function in tribe-events-functions.php.

 ## /tribe-events-categories-list

 This folder contains our custom block for displaying a list of event categories from Tribe's "The Events Calendar" plugin.
 Before developing in this directory, install the packages with npm, and then run `npm run build` in the directory to build it.